zalando/postgres-operator/docs/reference/operator_parameters.md

   Kubernetes-native DCS).

 * **docker_image**
-  Spilo docker image for Postgres instances.
+  Spilo Docker image for Postgres instances.
 For production, don't rely on the default image, as it might be not the most up-to-date one.
 Instead, build your own Spilo image from the [github repository](https://github.com/zalando/spilo).

 * **sidecar_docker_images**
-  a map of sidecar names to docker images to run with Spilo.
+  a map of sidecar names to Docker images to run with Spilo.
 In case of the name conflict with the definition in the cluster manifest the cluster-specific one is preferred.